Working with request rules

-- Click the Change expiration link and select from the menu when the rule should be disabled.
+- Click Change expiration and select from the menu when the rule should be disabled.

 - In the Description field, enter a description of the rule.

-Click the Create site rule button.
+Click Create site rule.
 The request rule is created, and the Site Rules page appears.